chandanhpcic/docs/source/manual/dnsmasq.rst

 ..
 Note::

-    Since OPNsense 17.7 Unbound has been our standard DNS service, the main reason for Dnsmasq being shipped in our product is for compatibility.
+    Since Reticen8 17.7 Unbound has been our standard DNS service, the main reason for Dnsmasq being shipped in our product is for compatibility.
 Although there are some use-cases that require Dnsmasq specifically, most users better opt for Unbound.